What Feat of Strength Should You Try First?

 - Rolling Frying Pans and Managing Radiant Tension

 - From The Mail Bag – Card Tearing Feedback

 - Intro to Nail Bending

 This entry was posted on Wednesday, January 13th, 2016 at 3:02 pm and is filed under card ripping, card tearing, feats of strength, grip strength, how to rip cards, how to tear cards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.